jamesdemon923/jamesdemon923.github.io/_pages/about.md

 - Inverse rendering (Differentiable Rendering, Neural Representations)
 - Generative models (GANs, Diffusion models)
 - Importance sampling (RIS, ReSTIR)
-- Appearance modeling (Subsurface scattering)
+- Appearance modeling (SVBRDF, Subsurface scattering)

 **Welcome to delve into these topics with me.
 Sharing ideas is something I truly value.
 I look forward to a deeper collaboration with you.
 Feel free to contact me!**